Genivia/ugrep-indexer/README.md

 - Indexing tiny files might not be effective to speed up grepping.
 This needs further investigation.
 The indexer could skip such tiny files for example.

+- Each N-gram Bloom filter has its own "bit tier" in the hash table to avoid hash conflicts.
+For example 2-grams do not share any bits with 3-grams.
+  This ensures that we never have any false positives with characters being matched that are not part of the pattern.
+However, the 1-gram (single character) bit space is small (256 bits).
+Therefore, we waste some bits in larger hash tables.
+A possible approach to reduce waste is to combine 1-grams with 2-grams to share the same bit space.
+This is easy to do if we consider a 1-gram being equal to a 2-gram with the second character set to `\0` (NUL).
+We can then expand the "bit tiers" from 8 to 9 to store 9-grams.
+  This will increase the indexing accuracy for longer patterns (9 or longer) at no additional cost.
+On the other hand, there will be more false positives with characters being matched that are not part of the pattern when hash tables are small.

 Q&A
 ---